 BY STEINAR MORLAND

-The latest ECAR report on student technology adoption reveals that as many as 92 % of all students own and make use of smartphones.
+Back in 2015, the ECAR report on student technology adoption revealed that as many as 92% of all students own and make use of smartphones.
 This has vital implications for how universities should reach and serve the users of their facilities to create a better university experience.
-However, the report also concludes that the higher education sector has a long way to go in leveraging the opportunities that lies within this widespread use of mobile devices. (tweet fra the higher education sector)
+However, the report also concludes that the higher education sector has a long way to go in leveraging the opportunities that lies within this widespread use of mobile devices.
+Fast forward to 2020 and the report notes that universities are ‘failing to leverage students' mobile devices for learning as much as they could or as much as students would like.’

 Smartphones are extremely sophisticated tools with a wide array of high-tech hardware.
-The fact that everybody carries smartphones also mean that everyone is carrying a GPS, a Bluetooth device, a WiFi receiver and a series of sensors.
+The fact that everybody carries smartphones also mean that everyone is carrying a GPS, a Bluetooth device, a WiFi receiver, a series of sensors and a camera.
 What sort of possibilities lies within these technologies to create a better user experience of the university?

 One of the most obvious use cases of mobile technology is wayfinding on campus.
 With GPS and a campus map, you can navigate between buildings.
 However, this only solves a tiny bit of the wayfinding problem.
 Most users of the university know the different buildings after a short time.
 However, how to find a specific lecture theatre, office or meeting room across a large campus area can be hard even for long-time users of the campus.
 Can mobile hardware solve this problem too?